Maintenance of Status

 In addition to activities involving law enforcement or Penn State's Office of Conduct Standards, DISSA must abide by SEVIS reporting requirements in regards to your status in the United States.

-It is important to read the emails from DISSA and follow any instructions.
+It is important to read the emails from ISSA and follow any instructions.
 Emails are sent to warn you about a particular situation that will affect your status in the U.S.

-The following actions will require DISSA to terminate your SEVIS record.
+The following actions will require ISSA to terminate your SEVIS record.
 There is no grace period for terminated students, and you will be required to leave the U.S. immediately:

 Failure to update your contact information in LionPATH including addresses, telephone numbers, and emails.
 The contact information is used for reporting to SEVIS.
 The permanent address must be an address outside the United States and the local address must be where you sleep while attending Penn State;